apache/accumulo-website/_docs-2-0/getting-started/table_configuration.md

 remaining files are considered for compaction.
 This is repeated until a compaction is triggered or there are no files left to consider.

-The number of background threads tablet servers use to run major compactions is configurable.
-To configure this modify the following property:
+The number of background threads tablet servers use to run major and minor compactions is configured by the [tserver.compaction.major.concurrent.max] and [tserver.compaction.minor.concurrent.max] properties respectively.

-    tserver.compaction.major.concurrent.max

-Also, the number of threads tablet servers use for minor compactions is configurable.
-To configure this modify the following property:

-    tserver.compaction.minor.concurrent.max

-The numbers of minor and major compactions running and queued is visible on the Accumulo monitor page.
+The numbers of major and minor compactions running and queued is visible on the Accumulo monitor page.
 This allows you to see if compactions are backing up and adjustments to the above settings are needed.
 When adjusting the number of threads available for compactions, consider the number of cores and other tasks